jallanxjallan/onemanairforce/adaptation/output/draft_synopsis.md

 **Later that day  at Raffles Hotel **Hugh Savage admits that Southeastern Air is bankrupt, and Bob has lost his investment.

-**Returning to 16 December 1988  at Cameron Residence **Col Eddy is with Julia, and so reveals himself as her father.
+**On 16 December 1988  at Cameron Residence **Col Eddy is with Julia, and so reveals himself as her father.
 He says he has been identified, and Bais soldiers are coming to arrest him.
 He must leave now.
 Here is your car to your room, and then to the airport.
 Julia will accompany you to make sure you go.